rukiya321/ai-voice-agent/README.md

 # OpenAI Realtime API Voice Assistant

-This is an upgraded version of the V1 repo: https://github.com/Barty-Bart/openai-realtime-api-voice-assistant

 This project implements an AI-powered inbound call agent for Bart's Automotive, a fictional automotive business.
 It uses OpenAI's new realtime API and integrates with Twilio to handle incoming phone calls.

-## Tutorial Video

-Watch the tutorial video here: https://youtu.be/ffDm4HVGuTM?si=kjulj6eTpe6p_w28

 ## Upgrades